info-201a-wi22/final-project-starter-aakash-krishna/docs/p01-proposal.md

 **TODO**: Edit this file.
 Your project proposal goes here.
 Save and delete the developer notes when done.

+# Analysis of Nuclear Energy

+## Code Name
+No Emissions

+## Authors
+Zohaib Javed:	zjaved@uw.edu \
+Aakash Krishna:	ak8271@uw.edu \
+Christopher Li:	qiaol4@uw.edu \
+Ajay Pai:	ajaypai@uw.edu

+## Affiliation
+INFO-201: Technical Foundations of Informatics - The Information School - University of Washington

+## Date
+February 4, Winter 2022

+## Abstract
+Our main question is if nuclear energy can be a viable alternative energy source.
+This question is important because major changes in power generation are needed to reduce emissions and slow climate change.
+To address this question, we will analyze data about greenhouse gas emissions as well as global energy production and consumption.

+## Keywords
+nuclear energy; climate change; greenhouse gas

+## Proposal
+### 1.0 Introduction
+Ajay

+### 2.0 Design Situation
+Chris

+### 3.0 Research Questions
+1. How prevalent is nuclear energy in the world right now?
+2. How does nuclear energy contribute to climate change?
+3. How does nuclear energy compare to other forms of alternative energy?
+4. How do nuclear power plants affect human population?

+### 4.0 The Dataset
+Zohaib

+### 5.0 Expected Implications
+Aakash

+### 6.0 Limitations
+Aakash

+## Acknowledgements

+## References

+## Appendix A: Questions

 ## Developer Notes

 * **Where is the project brief?**  [`../instructions/project-design-brief.pdf`](../instructions/project-design-brief.pdf).